ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/write-documents.md

 As on simple update, it's possible to insert a new document when there is no existing one.

 {% highlight scala %}
+import scala.concurrent.Future
+import scala.concurrent.ExecutionContext.Implicits.global

+import reactivemongo.bson.{ BSONDocument, Macros }
+import reactivemongo.api.collections.bson.BSONCollection

 implicit val writer = Macros.writer[Person]

-val result: Future[FindAndModifyResult] = collection.findAndUpdate(
+def result(col: BSONCollection): Future[col.BatchCommands.FindAndModifyCommand.FindAndModifyResult] = collection.findAndUpdate(
   BSONDocument("name" -> "James"),
   Person(name = "Foo", age = 25),
   upsert = true) // insert a new document if no existing one is matching